 Add a boozy twist to your cocktail hour by surprising guests with an extra drink station where they can order a couple of special drinks that you’ve chosen for the occasion.
 Love gin and tonics?
-Offer a tonic bar with they can order a classic G&T, as well as some other fun variations on the libation.
+Offer a tonic bar where they can order a classic G&T, as well as some other fun variations on the libation.
 Or perhaps you’ve got a penchant for bourbon.
-Stock a separate bar at the reception with bottles of your favorite bourbons so guests can sip and taste.
+If so, stock a separate bar at the reception with bottles of your favorite bourbons so guests can sip and taste.

-Unsure how this works?
-You can, of course, offer a specialty bar in addition to a fully stocked cocktail bar.
-Or, you can serve beer and wine alongside drinks from the specialty bar, and cut the full bar entirely to save on your bar budget.
+As for how this works, you can, of course, offer a specialty bar in addition to a fully stocked cocktail bar.
+Or you can serve beer and wine alongside drinks from the specialty bar, and cut the full bar entirely to save on your bar budget.

 Aside from being a fun and unexpected addition to the cocktail hour, a specialty bar is also incredibly functional.
 By serving your special drinks at a separate bar, you’ll cut down on wait times at the main bars.
 Similarly, if your specialty bar is a serve-yourself station, you might be able to cut down on the serving staff since that bar does not need to be manned.